shihpinhsuan/hw3/README.md

 <br>Now is 36.<br>
 ![image](https://github.com/shihpinhsuan/hw3/blob/master/IMG_20210517_232821.jpg)

-<br>Since 36 is over than threshold angle 30, so it will send the angle and show on screen.<br>
+<br>Since angle is over than threshold angle 30, so it will send the angle and show on screen.<br>
 ![image](https://github.com/shihpinhsuan/hw3/blob/master/IMG_20210517_232831.jpg)

 <br>After detect 6 times over than threshold angle, it will change to mode1 to set threshold angle.<br>